-The group has six silks (David Shavin QC, Bruce Caine QC (who read with Dr Emmerson), Colin Golvan AM QC, Edward Heerey QC, Tom Cordiner QC and Peter Wallis QC) and 12 junior counsel, including a number of very senior juniors and more junior barristers (Warwick Rothnie, Justin Wheelahan, Stephen Rebikoff, Melissa Marcus, Peter Creighton-Selvay, Andrew Sykes, Clare Cunliffe, Campbell Thompson, Marcus Fleming, Natalie Hickey, Lucy Davis, Ryan Maguire and Andrew McRobert).
+The group has seven silks (David Shavin KC, Bruce Caine KC (who read with Dr Emmerson), Colin Golvan AM KC, Edward Heerey KC, Tom Cordiner KC, Peter Wallis KC and Ben Gardiner KC) and 14 junior counsel, including a number of very senior juniors and more junior barristers (Warwick Rothnie, Justin Wheelahan, Stephen Rebikoff, Melissa Marcus, Kate Beattie, Peter Creighton-Selvay, Andrew Sykes, Clare Cunliffe, Marcus Fleming, Natalie Hickey, Lucy Davis, Ryan Maguire, Andrew McRobert and Amy Surkis).
 Her Honour Justice Rofe of the Federal Court was a founding member of Emmerson Chambers before her appointment.

 Emmerson Chambers is committed to collegiality, inclusivity and diversity.
 It is a centre of excellence for intellectual property in Victoria.